Men (2022 film)

-Men is a 2022 British folk horror film written and directed by Alex Garland.
-It stars Jessie Buckley as a widowed woman who travels on holiday to a countryside village but becomes disturbed and tormented by the strange men in the village, all portrayed by Rory Kinnear.
+Men is a 2022 British surrealist folk horror film written and directed by Alex Garland.
+It stars Jessie Buckley as a widow who travels on holiday to a countryside village but becomes disturbed and tormented by the strange men in the village, all portrayed by Rory Kinnear.
 The film was released in the United States on 20 May 2022 by A24 and in the United Kingdom on 1 June 2022 by Entertainment Film Distributors.
 It received generally positive reviews, though its narrative approach received some criticism.

 Plot

-Following the apparent suicide of her husband James, Harper Marlowe decides to spend a holiday alone in the village of Cotson, Herefordshire.
-Flashbacks reveal that Harper, tired of James's emotional abuse and manipulation, intended to divorce him, leading James to threaten her with his suicide.
-After James punched Harper in the face, he immediately attempted to apologise, but Harper angrily locked him out of the flat.
+Following the apparent suicide of her husband James, Harper Marlowe decides to spend a holiday alone in the Herefordshire village of Cotson.
+Flashbacks reveal that Harper, tired of James's emotional abuse and manipulation, intended to divorce him.
+James threatened suicide in response.
+After James hit Harper in the face, she angrily locked him out of the flat.
 She then witnessed him fall from an upstairs balcony to his death, being partially impaled by a fence.

 Upon arriving at the country house she is renting, Harper is greeted by its eccentric but well-meaning owner, Geoffrey, who gives her a tour of the house.
 Harper later goes for a walk in the nearby woods and comes across a disused railway tunnel.
 At the other end, a human figure begins screaming and running towards her.
 Frightened, Harper runs back through the forest until she reaches an open field.
-She turns back to photograph the landscape on her phone and notices a naked man standing in the distance while eerily watching her.
+She turns back to photograph the landscape on her phone and notices a naked man standing in the distance, watching her.

 The next day, during a video call with her friend Riley, Harper spots the same naked man in the front garden, his face covered with bloody scratches, further disturbing her.
-Realising that the front door is slightly open, Harper quickly shuts and locks it, but the naked man sticks his hand through the letter box.
+Realising that the front door is ajar, Harper quickly shuts and locks it, but the naked man sticks his hand through the letter box.
 Harper calls the police and the man is arrested, with one of the arresting officers resembling Geoffrey.

 Harper visits a church, where images of the Green Man and Sheela na gig are carved on a font.
 Outside, she meets a young boy and a vicar who both bear a likeness to Geoffrey.
 After the boy leaves, Harper discusses James's death with the vicar, who suggests that she is partially responsible for James's death because she did not allow him to apologise.
-An enraged Harper leaves and later goes to a local pub, where she meets Geoffrey again.
+An enraged Harper leaves and later goes to a local pub, where she encounters Geoffrey again.
 The few patrons and the bartender all bear Geoffrey's appearance.
 His policeman lookalike arrives shortly afterwards, informing Harper that the naked man has been released in the absence of any legal ground to keep him detained, to her chagrin.